-Beauty, to Japanese novelist Jun’chicho Tanizaki, is something intrinsically bound to use and purpose of the thing that is beautiful.
+Beauty, to Tanizaki (July 24, 1886 – July 30, 1965), is something intrinsically bound to use and purpose of the thing that is beautiful.
 Its substance, utility, how we engage with it in our daily lives.
-In this manner, In Praise of Shadows shines a light on things hidden, in shadow, things murky, with subtle luster, or unexpected.
+Moreover, quotidian usage does not demean an object but elevates it to importance worthy of rhapsody.